mzarejko/Dotfiles/README.md

 # Dotfiles
-This is my personal settings for perfect system linux
+This is my personal settings for linux Manjaro with i3, zsh and settings like in dotfiles

 ### Neovim installation